 Thematic maps show the distribution of a specific theme or idea.
 Some examples would be a map of hurricane paths in the United States, or a map showing where various languages are spoken across the world.
+One form of data visualization often used in thematic mapping is a heat map.
+A heat map shows the intensity or magnitude of a phenomenon by shading it darker or lighter.
 This fun map uses different colors to show what Americans call soft drink in every county in the country.
 Counties colored blue call it "Pop".
 Counties colored red call it "Coke", and counties colored yellow call it "Soda".
 Try and find where you live and see what your neighbors call soft drinks.
 Does it match what you call it?